 Meredith Mims McTigue, marketing and public relations director for Center for Visual Arts: 864-656-3883 or email@example.com

-CAAH, Art, Centers and Institutes, International Center for Automotive Research - CU ICAR, Science, Technology, Engineering and Mathematics (STEM) Institute, CES, Digital Production Arts, College of Architecture, Arts and Humanities (College-wide events), College of Engineering and Science (College-wide events), Center for Visual Arts/Lee Gallery, Automotive Engineering, Visual Arts
+CAAH, Art, Centers and Institutes, International Center for Automotive Research - CU ICAR, Science, Technology, Engineering and Mathematics (STEM) Institute, CES, Digital Production Arts, College of Architecture, Arts and Humanities (College-wide events), College of Engineering and Science (College-wide events), Center for Visual Arts/Lee Gallery, Automotive Engineering, Center for Visual Arts

 Meredith Mims McTigue

 506 Rainbow RoadEnlarge Map